imamNurC/BotManagement-Cloud-Armor/README.md

 Below is Sequence to do that :

-firewall.sh -> templates.sh -> HttpLoadbalancer.sh -> DeploySessionToken.sh -> rules.sh -> validates.sh
+firewall.sh -> templates.sh -> HttpLoadbalancer.sh -> DeploySessionToken.sh -> PolicyRules.sh -> validates.sh